cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-chimera.md

 We will use the Cydia Impactor tool to install the Chimera jailbreak application to your iOS device for use in the next step.

-This jailbreak automatically installs the Sileo package manager upon installation, and not Cydia.
+This jailbreak automatically installs the Sileo [package manager](faq#package-manager){:target="_blank"} upon installation, and not Cydia.
 {: .notice--info}

 ## Downloads

 - The latest version of [Chimera](https://chimera.sh/){:target="_blank"}
-  - Do not select the ChimeraTV download
+  - Select the left-most download (Not the "No PC" or ChimeraTV download)
 - The latest version of [Cydia Impactor](http://www.cydiaimpactor.com/){:target="_blank"}

 ![]({{ "/assets/images/impactor.png" | absolute_url }})